nixworks/public/news/2005/02/28/index.md

 ##### Old Bailey
 ### [ At the Old Bailey, Briton Saajid Badat pleads guilty to planning a suicide attack on a US bound aircraft.
 Badat subsequently withdrew from the conspiracy, leaving fellow "shoe bomber" Richard Reid to act alone. ](/news/2005/02/28/at-the-old-bailey-briton-saajid-badat-pleads-guilty-to-planning-a-suicide-attack-on-a-us-bound-aircraft-badat-subsequently-withdrew-from.md)
-_Context: United States of America, Old Bailey, United Kingdom, Saajid Badat, Richard Reid_
+_Context: United Kingdom, Saajid Badat, Richard Reid, Old Bailey, United States of America_

 ##### Rafik Hariri
 ### [ Following week-long public protests (in the wake of Rafik Hariri's assassination) and a no confidence vote, the entire government of Lebanon resigns. ](/news/2005/02/28/following-week-long-public-protests-in-the-wake-of-rafik-hariri-s-assassination-and-a-no-confidence-vote-the-entire-government-of-lebano.md)